mapmeld/heart-encrypt/README.md

 # heart-encrypt

-Encode ASCII messages with Emoji hearts
+Encode ASCII messages with Emoji hearts or other characters

 ## Usage